- Earn up to 2.75% interest for 12 months

 Having an emergency fund comes with a host of benefits, but there are also a few caveats to keep in mind.

-Consider these factors when you’re comparing savings accounts for your emergency fund:
+Consider our list of the best banks in Canada and these factors when you’re comparing the best savings accounts for an emergency fund:

 Savings accounts are the most common place to park an emergency fund, but there are alternatives.
 If you’re looking for a nontraditional place to store your money or want to build an additional reserve beyond a standard emergency fund, consider these other options:

-Cashable GICs are an effective way to save for retirement but they can also be used as an emergency fund or safety net if you sign-up for a cashable GIC.
-Cashable GICs will let you take out your money anytime without a penalty.
+GICs are an effective way to save for retirement but they can also be used as an emergency fund or safety net if you sign-up for a cashable GIC.
+Cashable GICs offer a guaranteed return on your principal plus fixed interest with the flexibility to redeem your money early (typically after a short minimum holding period) without penalty.

 Life insurance is a financial product that’s good to have, but never fun to think about.
 A cash value policy can protect your family if you die, but you can borrow from the policy if you need access to cash.
 You’re not required to pay back these loans, but they affect the balance your beneficiaries receive when you die.

-Tax-free savings acccounts allow you to deposit up to $6,000 per year without paying capital gains taxes on anything you’ve earned, and far more if you haven’t yet opened a TFSA.
-This contribution room accumulates every year just like a Registered Retirement Savings Plan (RRSP), meaning that any unused room is carried over to subsequent years.
+Tax-free savings accounts allow you to deposit up to $7,000 per year without paying capital gains taxes on anything you’ve earned, and far more if you haven’t yet opened a TFSA.
+This contribution room changes and accumulates every year just like a Registered Retirement Savings Plan (RRSP), meaning that any unused room is carried over to subsequent years.

 Finding a savings account that offers a high interest rate and low or no fees can help you grow your emergency fund quicker.
-Consider any of these savings accounts or compare your options to find another account that suits your needs.
+Consider any of the best savings account for an emergency fund that we’ve already talked about or compare your options to find another account that suits your needs.

 Compare current savings account interest rates so you can grow your savings.